 |---|

-| Both | Shows inbound and outbound conversations |
+| Both | Shows inbound and outbound conversations. |

-| Inbound | Shows customer-initiated interactions only |
+| Inbound | Shows customer-initiated interactions only. |

-| Outbound | Shows agent-initiated interactions only |
+| Outbound | Shows agent-initiated interactions only. |

 Top-Level CX Metrics

-These widgets provide a high-level view of service quality and customer experience.
+Summarizes the key customer experience performance indicators that provide a high-level view of service quality and customer experience.

 To see which agents or behaviors influence CX outcomes, refer to Performance Insights.